 Financial information is held in a central location, allowing for accessibility and transparency.
 Any last-minute changes to financial accounts across the entire group structure are reflected immediately.
 Mergers and acquisitions within the financial year, for instance, can be easily added to the face of the account to accurately reflect the business’ financial position, and information can be rolled forward year-to-year to ensure continuity.

-CaseWare’s Working Papers give both subsidiaries and groups lead schedules, journal handling and the financial statements, providing a level of flexibility accountants and auditors need to deliver comprehensive and accurate group consolidation accounting.
+Caseware’s Working Papers give both subsidiaries and groups lead schedules, journal handling and financial statements, providing a level of flexibility accountants and auditors need to deliver comprehensive and accurate group consolidation accounting.